leviceccato/footpath/README.md

 ### Git hooks

 This project uses `lefthook` to manage git hooks.
 See [https://github.com/evilmartians/lefthook/tree/master#readme](https://github.com/evilmartians/lefthook/tree/master#readme) for more information. `bunx lefthook install` should be ran after making any changes to `lefthook.json`.

-## Deployment

-This app is hosted on Render.
-Deploys must be manually triggered from the [Render dashboard](https://dashboard.render.com).

 ## Licenses